 What approach works best when we are experiencing this type of overwhelming situation?
-Is it to exploit what we already know to make the choice, or step out of our routine and explore new possibilities?
-Let’s take a look a both strategies.
+Is it to exploit what we already know to make a choice or step out of our routine and explore new possibilities?
+Let’s take a look at both strategies.

 Exploiting What We Already Know